 Doctor of Juridical Science (SJD) Degree

 The SJD degree offers persons who have completed an LLM degree the opportunity to pursue book-length research and writing in a specific area of interest that makes innovative contributions to legal scholarship.
-Specifically, the program provides the opportunity for the SJD candidate to write a dissertation, taking the form of either a monograph or a series of articles suitable for publication, under the supervision of a member of the full-time faculty of the law school.
+Specifically, the program provides the opportunity for the SJD candidate to write a dissertation, taking the form of either a monograph or a series of articles suitable for publication, under the supervision of a law school faculty member.
 The program is tailored to lawyers who seek to become law professors, scholars, or jurists, or who otherwise seek to engage in areas of the law that require extensive research and writing.

 Entrance Requirements